Ten years later, in 1867, the Chicago & North Western Railway acquired this route. No building was ever done under the LT&P, and C&NW completed it.

 The final few miles from Trempealeau to Winona Junction remain abandoned, with little hopes for future trail development.
 The bridge over the Mississippi River is missing its main swing span, although the approaches remain.

-From Reedsburg to Madison remains in use as Union Pacific Railroad, who purchased the C&NW in 1995.
+From Reedsburg to Madison remains in use as Wisconsin Southern Railroad, who operates the spur as the Reedsburg Subdivision.

 This beautiful stone arch bridge is one of the several such arches along the Elroy-Sparta Trail, and crosses a driveway.

 Built in 1880, the bridge is in near mint condition, with little to no defects anywhere.
 The stonework is absolutely stellar as well.

 The bridge is the 1st arch, heading west to east along the Elroy-Sparta Trail.
 In addition to the main arch, a smaller stone box culvert runs through the arch.